 Beginning readers can have a hard time distinguishing the main idea from the topic, often using just 1 or 2 words to tell the main idea.
 This is really the main topic and is a stepping stone to understanding main idea.

 When kids can identify the main topic, I explain that the main idea is a complete sentence about the topic.
 I challenge them to think a little deeper to name the most important message about it.
-You can use the prompt, “The main idea is that…” to help them form a complete thought.
+You can use sentence prompts like, “The main idea is that…” or “The most important thing is. . . ” to help them form a complete thought.

 The jump from topic to